jvpurushotham/Hotel-Price-Prediction/README.md

-New York City Hotel Data Analysis
+🏨 New York City Hotel Data Analysis

-Overview
+📝 Overview

-This project analyzes hotel data from New York City to uncover trends and insights that can help travelers, hoteliers, and policymakers make data-driven decisions.
-The analysis uses various data science techniques, including data cleaning, exploratory data analysis, and visualization, to provide meaningful information about hotel availability, pricing, customer ratings, and locations.
+This project analyzes hotel data from New York City to uncover trends and insights that can benefit 🧳 travelers, 🏢 hoteliers, and 📊 policymakers.
+Using various data science techniques—such as data cleaning, exploratory data analysis (EDA), and visualization—it provides actionable information about hotel availability, pricing, customer ratings, and locations.

-Project Structure
+📂 Project Structure

-The project consists of the following components:
+The project is organized into the following components:

-1. Data
+1. 📊 Data

-The dataset includes information on:
+The dataset includes comprehensive details on:

-Hotel names and types (luxury, budget, etc.)
+🏨 Hotel attributes: Names, types (e.g., luxury, budget), and classifications.

-Room availability and occupancy rates
+🛏️ Room details: Availability and occupancy rates.

-Customer reviews and ratings
+🌟 Customer feedback: Reviews and ratings.

-Prices per night
+💰 Pricing: Cost per night for each hotel.

-Location coordinates and neighborhood details
+🗺️ Geographic information: Location coordinates and neighborhood details.
 The data was sourced from publicly available datasets and APIs.

-2. Scripts
+2. 💻 Scripts
+The project utilizes a single Jupyter Notebook file:

+NewYorkCity_Hotels_Data_Analysis.ipynb:
-NewYorkCity_Hotels_Data_Analysis.ipynb: Handles data cleaning and preprocessing.
+🔧 Performs data cleaning and preprocessing.

-NewYorkCity_Hotels_Data_Analysis.ipynb: Contains Jupyter Notebook for conducting exploratory data analysis (EDA).
+🔍 Conducts exploratory data analysis to uncover trends.

-NewYorkCity_Hotels_Data_Analysis.ipynb: Generates various visualizations, including price distributions, rating trends, and neighborhood comparisons.
+📈 Generates visualizations such as price distributions, rating trends, and neighborhood comparisons.

-3. Output
+3. 📑 Output
+The analysis produces:

-A report summarizing key insights.
+A summary report highlighting key insights.

-Interactive visualizations to explore hotel trends.
+Interactive visualizations to explore hotel-related trends.

-Features
+⭐ Features

+1. 🧹 Data Cleaning
-Data Cleaning: Handles missing values and inconsistent data.
+Handles missing values and inconsistencies in the dataset to ensure accuracy.
+2. 🔍 Exploratory Data Analysis (EDA)

-Exploratory Data Analysis: Uncovers patterns in pricing, location preferences, and customer satisfaction.
+Identifies patterns in pricing, customer satisfaction, and location preferences.

-Visualizations:
+3. 📊 Visualizations

-Price distribution across different neighborhoods.
+💰 Price distribution across different neighborhoods.

-Rating vs. price comparison.
+🌟 Rating vs. price comparison to identify value-for-money hotels.

-Heatmaps showing hotel density across New York City.
+🗺️ Heatmaps showcasing hotel density across New York City.

-Tools and Technologies
+🛠️ Tools and Technologies

-Python
+The project leverages the following tools and libraries:

+🐍 Python for scripting and analysis.
-Pandas, NumPy for data processing and modeling
+🧮 Pandas, NumPy for data manipulation and processing.

-Matplotlib, Plotly and Seaborn for visualizations
+📊 Matplotlib, Plotly, Seaborn for creating insightful visualizations.

-Jupyter Notebook for EDA
+📓 Jupyter Notebook for an interactive analysis workflow.

-Streamlit for showcasing the visualizations
+🌐 Streamlit for showcasing the visualizations through a web interface.

-Installation
+⚙️ Installation

-To run this project locally:
+To run this project locally, follow these steps:

 Clone the repository:
 git clone https://github.com/yourusername/NewYorkCity_Hotels_Data_Analysis.git
 cd NewYorkCity_Hotels_Data_Analysis

-Run the analysis notebooks or scripts:
+Run the Jupyter Notebook:
 jupyter notebook NewYorkCity_Hotels_Data_Analysis.ipynb
+For the Streamlit interface (if applicable): streamlit run streamlit_app.py